How To Reset Your WordPress Site Fully In 4 Steps – Without Plugins

 You can now access your site by clicking the “Log in” button.
 Now, start working on the entirely clean slate and enjoy it.

-All resetting WordPress site is not an exciting task, having the skill is worth for cleaning up of un-useful files, and repairing broken websites.
+Although resetting wordpress site is not an exciting task, having the skill is worth for cleaning up of un-useful files, and repairing broken websites.
 For those using plugins, you get to understand what happens in the background.

 If you have any questions, comments, or suggestions about how to reset the WordPress website without a plugin, use the comment section.